matt-manes/jobglob/README.md

 ]
 </pre>

-Now running `peruse -ds -fl -fp` will show listings that contain "python", "data", or "backend", but not if they contain "senior" or "manager".
+Now running `peruse -ds -fl -fp -fu` will show listings that contain "python", "data", or "backend", but not if they contain "senior" or "manager".
-Any listings with "alabama" or "england" in the `location` field will also be removed.
+Any listings with "alabama" or "england" in the `location` field or `-pune-india-` in the url will also be removed.
+Filtering urls is particularly useful for boards like MyWorkday where the `location` is often "n Locations", but the url contains location info.

 <pre>
 jobs.db>peruse -ds -fl -fp